 How can that be?

 The critical hardware that would be damaged in such an event cannot be easily replaced.
 For example, the 2,100 large transformers of our power grid are handmade and take years to manufacture when our infrastructure is working perfectly.
 Society would collapse long before all the replacement transformers could be installed.

 Without the use of widespread, reliable electricity, we could not grow, process, and transport enough food to feed the population.
 We could not distribute clean drinking water to our cities or provide sanitation or healthcare.
 There would be no commerce as we have come to know it.
 Such a collapse would probably result in widespread starvation, the reintroduction of diseases vanquished by modern sanitation, unprecedented social unrest, and a skyrocketing mortality rate.

 The sudden loss of the grid would cause industrial explosions, producing plumes of toxic clouds.
 Without the delivery of diesel fuel, the backup generators at the country's nearly 100 commercial nuclear reactors would stop working.
 However, there is no shutting down the half-life of a radioactive isotope.
 So without functioning cooling pumps, the radioactive fuel would melt through the reactor cores.
 In other words, many our nuclear facilities would go Fukushima.

 You can also search the Vulnerable Infrastructure category of my blog to find more resources on this topic and to engage me on the matter.
-The material below is from the discussion guide found at the back of Patriarch Run.

 Imagine a world in which the power went out for an extended period of time.
 Let’s say for months.
 How would you eat?
 Drink?
 What do you think would happen to your community as the weeks went by?
 Remember, fuel production is as vulnerable as the grid.